Go the Extra Mile When Working to Prepare Your Home for Showing

 Cleaning is the most crucial part of a successful showing.
 When communicating the value and uniqueness of your home, dirty clothes in the laundry room and stains in the carpet will cut you off at the knees every time.
 However, while most people think to clean a property and remove clutter from areas of the house, there are some ways that a seller can go the extra mile to interest a potential buyer.

 It is important to remember that when you put your home on the market, you are entering into competition with every other home for sale in your general price range in your area.
 That means that anything you can do to set yourself apart from the rest of the homes in your area will pay dividends as potential buyers think more about your home than the others out there.

 When a potential buyer arrives to see your home, often they have already been to another potential new home and may be on their way to another after yours.
 During such a cluttered schedule that is typical for most real estate transactions, giving yourself an edge through an exceptional showing can certainly help you secure a deal overall.

 When a potential buyer enters your home, that person’s thoughts immediately go to how they would fit in this home and how their family would fit in the home.
 If you have decorated your home in all bright pink walls, that might be just what you want to live in, but it will disrupt the ability for a buyer to picture living in that property.

-Avoid this by making sure that your home balances the feeling of a blank slate but still keeping the feeling of home that enhances a buyer’s impression of the property.
-They want to imagine living in the home but they don’t want to imagine it with nothing to go on.
+Avoid this by making sure that your home balances the feeling of a blank slate but still keeps the feeling of home that enhances a buyer’s impression of the property.
+They want to imagine living in the home but they don’t want to imagine it with anything to go on.
 This follows all the way down to closets and cabinets.
 People will open your cabinets, so be prepared to make sure that what they see when they do won’t turn them off of your home.

 Your Furnishings Are Merely Accents